Reviews Report

 - Military installation

-*Data provided by Coverage.com, price based on the state minimum required policy. **J.D.
-Power’s 2020 U.S. Auto Insurance Study rating for the Southwest region.
+*J.D.
+Power 2021 U.S. Auto Insurance Study rating for the Southwest region.
 Based on a 1,000-point scale.
+USAA is not officially ranked due to eligibility restrictions.

 Top 3 Most Expensive Car Insurance Companies in Nevada